Elizabeth-Onyango/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe -sets the mode of the file 10-mirror_permissions -  sets the mode of the file hello the same as olleh’s mode.
-11-directories_permissions - adds execute permission to all subdirectories
+11-directories_permissions - adds execute permission to all subdirectories 12-directory_permissions - script that creates a directory called my_dir with permissions 751 in the working directory.